How Does a Merchant Cash Advance Impact Your Credit Score?

 New credit (10%)

-Finally, taking out too many loans or credit cards within a short period of time can be a red flag to lenders.
+Finally, taking out too many loans or credit cards quickly can be a red flag to lenders.
 Every time you apply for credit, a copy of your credit report is pulled.
-This is known as a “hard credit inquiry,” and too many of them can ding your score.
-Try to space out the time in between credit applications to keep your credit score in good shape.
+This is a “hard credit inquiry,” and too many can damage your score.
+Space out the time between credit applications to keep your credit score in good shape.

 How Does a Merchant Cash Advance Impact Your Credit Score?

-Merchant cash advances aren’t actually loans.
-They are considered an upfront advance on your future debit card and credit card sales (or other types of revenue).
-So they aren’t regulated in the same way that small business loans and other term loans are.
+Merchant cash advances aren’t loans.
+They are considered alternative business financing and are an upfront advance on your future credit card and debit card sales (or other types of revenue).
+So, they aren’t regulated in the same way that small business loans and other term loans are.
 That also means they don’t impact your credit in the same way as traditional bank loans.

-MCAs are often targeted toward startups and business owners who don’t have great credit or need fast cash.
-Instead of relying on your personal or business credit profile to determine whether you should be approved, merchant cash advance companies focus on the projected revenue of your business, or your future receivables.
-They will examine factors such as your daily sales, annual income, and projected future sales.
+MCAs often target startups and business owners without great credit or needing quick cash.
+Instead of relying on your personal or business credit profile to determine whether you should be approved, merchant cash advance companies focus on your business’s projected revenue or future receivables.
+They will examine eligibility factors such as your daily sales, annual income, and projected future sales.
 So even if you have bad credit, you can secure a merchant cash advance with relatively favorable terms if you have a high enough sales volume to meet the payment schedule for the MCA.

 Reporting to Credit Bureaus

-MCA repayment activity generally isn’t reported to the credit bureaus.
+MCA repayment activity is generally not reported to the credit bureaus.
 That can be a good or bad thing, depending on your situation.
 If you’ve been making all of your payments on time, you won’t get any credit toward a positive payment history.
-On the other hand, if you’re delinquent on payments, your credit score should remain unaffected — for the time being.
+On the other hand, if you’re delinquent on payments, your credit score should remain unaffected—for the time being.

 Hard Credit Inquiries

-When you go through the MCA application process, the MCA provider could pull your credit report.
-This lets them know what liability you might hold and whether you’re reliable when it comes to paying back debt.
+The MCA provider could pull your credit report when you go through the MCA application process.
+This lets them know what liability you might hold and whether you’re reliable when paying back debt.
 Every time an MCA company or anyone making an inquiry on your credit report runs your credit, you’ll have another hard inquiry on your credit report.

-In general, one or two inquiries won’t make much difference in your score.
-But several within a short period could cause your credit score to drop.
+Generally, one or two inquiries won’t significantly affect your score.
+However, several within a short period could cause your credit score to drop.
 Hard credit inquiries stay on your credit report for two years, and their impact lessens over time.

 Personal Guarantee

 If your credit score isn’t the best, the MCA provider may require you to sign a personal guarantee.
-This means your personal assets (such as real estate, bank accounts, investments, etc.) serve as collateral for the advance.
-If you default on your MCA, your personal assets could be at risk including your home, bank accounts or other assets.
-Plus, poor credit may mean a higher factor rate, which could decrease your cash flow and make it tougher to afford those daily or weekly payments.
+This means your assets (such as real estate, bank accounts, investments, etc.) are collateral for the advance.
+If you default on your MCA, your personal assets, including your home, bank accounts, or other assets, could be at risk.
+Poor credit may mean a higher factor rate, which could decrease your cash flow and make it tougher to afford those daily or weekly payments.

 Default and Collections

 However, a judgment means that the MCA company can then try to freeze your bank accounts and seize your assets.
-Even if this doesn’t get noted on your credit report, it can seriously impact your finances in a negative way and impede your business operations.
+Even if this isn’t noted on your credit report, it can negatively impact your finances and impede your business operations.

 How Tayne Law Can Help

 It’s certainly possible to handle MCA debt on your own.
-But it is stressful and you might not be equipped to make the best decisions about how to handle the MCA so it can be resolved once and for all.
+But it is stressful and you might not be equipped to make the best decisions about handling the MCA so it can be resolved.
 If you’re in danger of defaulting or even facing a lawsuit, it’s important to have an experienced legal team by your side.
 Working with an attorney who understands the ins and outs of MCA debt and the process of resolving delinquent MCA payments can save you time and stress.
 You’ll no longer have to spend your days fielding calls from solicitors, creditors, brokers, and the MCA company itself; your attorney can take over while you focus on operating your business and getting things back in order.

 Tayne Law Group is a New York-based business debt relief firm focusing on resolving MCA debt.
 We’ve been helping clients resolve merchant cash advance and other types of business debt for more than two decades.
-If you’re struggling with MCA payments, have been sued by an MCA company, or need an MCA attorney, call us.
-We can come up with a plan that lets you keep your credit intact and business running while getting the MCA payments under control.
+Call us if you’re struggling with MCA payments, have been sued by an MCA company, or need an MCA attorney.
+We can devise a plan that lets you keep your credit intact and your business running while getting the MCA payments under control.

 Not sure if you’re ready to hire a lawyer?
 We offer a no-obligation phone consultation so you can learn about our process and potential solutions when dealing with MCA debt.
 Give us a call at (866) 890-7337 or fill out our short contact form.
 We never share/sell your information and all discussions are confidential.